Seasons

 Buy Sweat Wipes

 We don’t have these in Europe, but they’re awesome!
-I buy the ‘cooling’ wipes.
-It basically wipes that you use to clean the sweat off your body.
-They clean your skin leaving a cooling agent all over your body.
+I buy the cooling wipes.
+These wipes are used to clean the sweat off your body, leaving a cooling agent on your skin.
 This works for 10-30 minutes.

 Sense and Uchiwa